NuevoFoundation/workshops/content/adventure/_index.md

 Nuevo Foundation
 Nuevo Foundation

 {{% alert theme="info" %}} Hint: The strings that you combine do not have to be real words!
-For example, "Ap" + "ple" will produce the string "Apple". \*\*Ask for help if you are confused {{% /alert %}}
+For example, "Ap" + "ple" will produce the string "Apple".
+Ask for help if you are confused {{% /alert %}}

 ## Variables

 **Variables** are simply names that we can give to values such as strings, numbers, and booleans.
 Here’s how to make a variable named s.
-We says is a string that has the value "Hello, World!".
+We say s is a string that has the value "Hello, World!".
 Can you describe the following variables?

     s = "Hello, World!"
     x = 88